glimmerphoenix/rmd-latex-advanced/README.md

 It has an extensive collection of articles explaining many aspects of LaTeX programming, tools, work flow, etc.

-* Finally, more advanced users may also like the venerable [LaTeX Companion, 2ed](https://www.informit.com/store/latex-companion-9780201362992), written by some contributors of the LaTeX project.
+* Finally, more advanced users may also like the venerable [LaTeX Companion, 2ed](https://www.informit.com/store/latex-companion-9780201362992), written by some contributors to the LaTeX project.

 * In [this TeX-SE question](https://tex.stackexchange.com/questions/262901/about-the-latex-companion-second-edition)
 you can find some additional suggestions.